 At the start of the game, the fox’s arsenal is limited to a simple stick; however, early on gets replaced with a sword and shield.
 These are the primary tools that will see you through a majority of the game’s battles.

 There seems to be a large variety when it comes to the game’s enemies, which come in all shapes and sizes.
 Early sections of the game see you battling slime monsters with simple attack patterns; however, as things progress, players will encounter tougher foes that wield a variety of weapons such as swords, axes, and even casting spells.

 The Final Word

 Although Tunic may appear to be just another love letter to the Zelda franchise, upon closer inspection, the indie game has a lot more to it than that.
-Shouldice’s fascination with green garment-wearing heroes and made-up languages is only a piece of a bigger picture.
+Shouldice’s fascination with green garment-wearing heroes and made-up languages is only one piece of a bigger picture.
 Tunic appears to be at least partially autobiographical, reflecting the relationship Shouldice had with video games during his childhood.

 Outside of that deeper meaning is a vivid world with captivating visuals and an unlikely hero who manages to come across as equal parts cute and courageous without uttering a single word.
 We look forward to experiencing all that Tunic has to offer when the game launches later next year.